By: Marilyn L. Davis

 - Find images that enhance the post, geared towards Instgram.

 Shares are like road signs that point readers to your post, rather like, Exit here for the content.
 Just make sure that readers are getting great content when you point them to your site Click To Tweet

 Get Their Attention Quickly

 Today, readers have the benefit of quality posts, and will leave quicker than you can say, “Wait, it gets good towards the end of the piece”.

 If we don’t capture our readers from the first sentence, keep them interested through the content, and give them a reason to make it to the conclusion, we will lose them, and if we lose them, they probably won’t return.

-So, if your reader makes it to the end, and then likes, shares, or comments, you have a responsibility to interact with them.
-They did their job – they read the post, but commenting is not required, and graciously acknowledging their efforts is only fair.
+If your reader makes it to the end, and then likes, shares, or comments, you have a responsibility to interact with them.
+They did their job – they read the post, now it's your job to respond.
+Click To Tweet

 Readers are Editors, Too